EverWinter23/skynet/LOG.md

     SKYNET_23

 ### Uploading files and preserving the dir structure

-This creates a folder named 'hello' with bucket.txt and c.txt as it contents.
-Kind of like a folder.
+This creates a folder named 'hello' with bucket.txt and c.txt as it contents.Kind of like a folder.

     data = open('bucket.txt', 'rb')
     s3.Bucket(SKYNET_23).put_object(Key='hello/bucket.txt', Body=data)